giogodo/MaidenLands/README.md

 2. Developers will have a chance to contribute and test their skills, those who will contribute will have their part of budget share, collected through donations and crowd-funding, (amount will base on a criteria).

 ## Art style & Concept art
-MaidenLand will have a realistic art style.
+MaidenLand will have a realistic art style, similar to bethesda's Skyrim.
 The world of "Maiden Land" is divided into two continents, and will have diverse landscapes features ranging from vast grass lands to snow covered montains, rivers and dense forests.
 In order to keep things constant and in harmony in terms of vegetation that grows in this land and physical features, the landscape of Russian is chosen.

 ## Gameplay and game mechanics overview